-Discussion: The City will attempt to facilitate a self-help housing project during the 2013-2021 period.
+Drogram Progress; Continue / Modify / Delete Discussion: The City will attempt to facilitate a self-help housing project during the 2013-2021 period.
 A self-help project could be designed as part of the City's Workforce Housing Study (see Program 12).
+Responsibility: Development Services Department.
 Funding Source: CDBG, HOME, CHFA HELP Program.
 Timeframe: As part of annual meetings with non-profit housing providers, identify opportunities for self-help housing projects.
 Objective: 207 additional ownership housing units-50 very-low-income and 56 low-income.

-Program 17.
-First Time Homebuyer Assistance:

-Action: Recognizing the need for homebuyer assistance, the City will encourage developers and other entities to design a first-time homebuyer program, which could include down payment assistance loans and/or grants, and assistance with closing costs.
+Progress; Continue / Modify / Delete Program 17.
+First Time Homebuyer Assistance: Action: Recognizing the need for homebuyer assistance, the City will encourage developers and other entities to design a first-time homebuyer program, which could include down payment assistance loans and/or grants, and assistance with closing costs.
 Once presented with a program design that will meet the needs of its residents, the City will assist in the application for funds.
 In helping to promoting the program, the City will provide information at City Hall, provide a link on the City website, and help distribute information to area real estate firms, lenders, and homebuilders.
+Progress: State funding was not able to be obtained for this program purpose during the Planning Period.
+Other resource information was made available to the public.
+The City's Housing Resources webpage contains a link to the California Housing Finance Agency (CalHFA) website that contains financing programs for low to moderate-income families, including low interest rate down payment assistance loans.
+Continue / Modify / Delete: Continue.
+This program will be continued.